In Practice Open Call

 Pictured left to right: Tom Thayer, Alexandre Singh, Joanna Malinowska.

 The In Practice program offers artists curatorial and financial support to create new work for exhibition at SculptureCenter.
-We invite artists to submit proposals for new projects to be presented in early 2017.
-Artists selected for the In Practice exhibition will receive a $250 honorarium and up to $2,000 in production support.
-The level of production support will depend on the scope of accepted works and available funding.
+Artists selected for the annual In Practice exhibition receive an honorarium and production support.
+The level of production support depends on the scope of accepted works and available funding.
 There are no geographic eligibility requirements, but the budget does not provide for travel or accommodation costs.

 SculptureCenter seeks proposals that offer new ways of considering sculpture or furthering the understanding of the discipline and how it can intersect with other mediums.
 Artist proposals will be reviewed relative to the following criteria:

 - Quality of the proposal and prior work

 - Responsiveness in regards to the specific context of SculptureCenter

 All lower-level exhibition spaces, the building exterior, the website, and projects outside of the confines of the building are available for In Practice proposals.
 Artists are encouraged to experiment with unconventional display and exhibition formats.
 Past In Practice projects have included objects, installations, performance, web-based works, institutional interventions, mobile apps, multiples, and publications.

 SculptureCenter curatorial staff and a select advisory committee of artists, curators, and critics conduct a preliminary review of proposals.
 The final exhibition is curated by a Curatorial Fellow who is selected via a separate open call for emerging curators that opens each April and closes in May.